-When the oven is on, DO NOT leave the oven door open for longer than necessary, otherwise the control knobs may become very hot.
+When the ovens are on, DO NOT open the doors for longer than necessary to insert and remove contents.
+The control knobs will become hot and may cause cosmetic failure.

 When using the grill, make sure that the grill pan is in position and pushed fully in, otherwise the control knobs may become very hot.